 - Geology and quarrying services.

-The Fund has also promoted alternative building materials and techniques aiming towards passive thermal control and light-weight roofs.
+Al Sandoog has also promoted alternative building materials and techniques aiming towards passive thermal control and light-weight roofs.
 In line with the government policy of privatisation (khaskhasa), the Fund implements its projects by appointing private contractors.
-The funding of Social Housing is based on the installments paid by the beneficiaries.
-The difference between the actual/real cost of building and services and the re-payments is covered by the Fund.
+Social Housing is funded by beneficiaries’ installment payments, with the difference between operating costs and resident repayments is subsidised by Al Sandoog.
 Three types of products are provided:

-The first category, which is identified as being the Fund’s core programme, also has three sub-categories:
+The first category, which is identified as being the Al Sandoog’s core programme, also has three sub-categories:

-- Social housing as part of the housing strategy/plan (al khuta)
+- Social housing as part of the housing strategy/plan (al khuta al iskaniya)

 - Social housing exempted/outside of the strategy/plan